Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 30

-In case of any of the following circumstances, the catch documents for Pacific bluefin tuna shall not be issued:
+In case of any of the following circumstances, catch documents for Pacific bluefin tuna shall not be issued:

-(1) Any Pacific bluefin tuna caught by any fishing vessel listed in the illegal, unreported and unregulated (IUU) fishing vessel lists as promulgated by the competent authority pursuant to Article 13, paragraph 2 of the Act for Distant Water Fisheries.
+(2)Pacific bluefin tuna is caught by a fishing vessel listed in the illegal, unreported and unregulated (IUU) fishing vessel lists as announced by the cneteral competent authority pursuant to Article 13, paragraph 2 of the Act for Distant Water Fisheries.

-(5) The Pacific bluefin tuna is caught by any fishing vessel that fails to conduct write-off for the Catch Document of Exported Pacific Bluefin Tuna in accordance with these Regulations.
+(6)The Pacific bluefin tuna is caught by a fishing vessel that fails to conduct write-off for Catch Document(s) of Exported Pacific Bluefin Tuna in accordance with these Regulations.

 Article 31